htor/sc-web/readme.md

 # installation

-This app requires [JACK](http://jackaudio.org/) to be installed on your computer.
-Refer to the documentation on how to install it properly.
-Once it's installed, run:
+This app requires [JACK](http://jackaudio.org/) and [NodeJS](https://nodejs.org/en/) to be installed on your computer.
+Refer to the documentation on how to install them properly.
+Once installed, run:

 ```
 npm install